chinamike65/hugo-tuolesi/content/book4/book4en.md

 ...

-Good practice and common Dao become a Dharma instrument,

-the best Vajrayana in the vehicle,

-all good husbands surpass the Dao steps,

-and smoothly enter the prayer for blessing.
+When I have become a [suitable] vessel by training in the common path,

+Please bless me to immediately enter

+The holy gateway of the fortunate beings—

+The supreme of all vehicles, the Vajrayana.

+---

-At that time, there are two kinds of achievement books,
+At that time, the basis of accomplishing the two attainments

-which are called the samaya of pure discipline,

- wishing to obtain the true solution,

- sacrifice one's life to protect and pray for blessing.
+Is keeping my vows and samayas purely.

+When I have gained effortless conviction in this,

+Please bless me to protect them even at the cost of my life.

+---

+Then, when I have realized exactly the vital points of the two stages—

-The second righteousness reaches the mind of the tantra,
+The essence of the tantric sets—

-the second School should be well and diligently practiced,

-and the four yogas should not be let loose,

-like the teacher's teaching and cultivating the blessing.
+And am enjoying the yoga of four sessions with effort, without being distracted [by nonmeditation objects],

+Please bless me to accomplish these according to the teachings of the holy beings.

 ...

-—— "Ode to the Way of Victory"
+—— "The Foundation of All Good Qualities"

 Chapter 1 - Requirements for Practicing Tantric Buddhism